Updated 3 March 2021

 Face coverings must be worn all the time (including when seated) in the following areas:

-- main internal communal areas on campus (e.g. corridors, social spaces);
+- main internal communal areas on campus (e.g. corridors, social spaces and when moving around in open plan offices etc.)

-- NHS settings, including hospitals and primary or community care settings such as GP surgeries.
+- NHS settings, including hospitals and primary or community care settings.

 2m social distancing and hand washing are still vitally important in these areas and signage is in place.